Audit of air operations and international experience: a CA with the UN

 The variety of work for a CA in the UN

-The Office of Internal Oversight Services is responsible for about 90 different United Nations entities.
-These entities are responsible for various activities, including, peacekeeping operations, drugs and crime programmes, disarmament and humanitarian activities such protection of refugees and internally displaced persons.
+The Office of Internal Oversight Services is responsible for auditing about 90 different United Nations entities.
+These entities are responsible for various activities, including, peacekeeping operations, drugs and crime programmes, disarmament, demobilisation and regeneration programmes, humanitarian activities such protection of refugees and internally displaced persons, and international criminal tribunals.

 "Our audit focus is not so much on the financial side but auditing the effectiveness of how operations are being managed.
-Other areas being audited include support functions such as procurement of rations and fuel provided to peacekeeping operations, air operations and supply chain management.
+Audit subjects are various, and include support functions such as procurement of rations and fuel provided to peacekeeping operations, air operations and supply chain management.

-"I haven’t got off-hand the number of different nationalities I am working with, but working with such an international community is both rewarding and challenging; a chartered accountant’s training and method of working in the UK is different to my colleagues from, for example, a country’s National Audit Office, or a chartered accountant from the Philippines or Kenya.
+"I haven’t got off-hand the number of different nationalities I am working with, but working with such an international community is both rewarding and challenging; a chartered accountant’s training and method of working in the UK is different to my colleagues from, for example, a country’s National Audit Office.

 "To interact with each other and to work effectively as a team we need to understand different work ethics and respect cultural diversity.
 Working in such an environment is so rewarding and interesting."